pahaz/cryptoassets/docs/source/gettingstarted.rst

 Running the example
 ---------------------

-The application is fully functional and you can start your Bitcoin wallet business right away.
+The example application is fully functional and you can start your Bitcoin wallet business right away.
 Only one more thing to do...

 ...the communication between cryptoasset networks and your application is handled by the :doc:`cryptoassets helper service <./service>` background process.
 Thus, nothing comes in or goes out to your application if the helper service process is not running.
 Start the helper service::